HarryLMoss/Symbiotic-Multi-Effects-Guitar-Pedal/README.md

 # Symbiotic-Multi-Effects-Guitar-Pedal

-A hand-operated guitar pedal secured on the guitar body instead of the floor, using a BF706 Blackfin EZ kit with C, C++ and assembly code to execute reverb, delay, echo, distortion, and gain effects simultaneously in real-time.

-This project was created as part of my compulsory 3rd year University project during my BEng Electronic Engineering degree at the University of Manchester, UK.
+This project was created as part of my 3rd year University project during my BEng Electronic Engineering degree at the University of Manchester, UK.
+The start/end dates are as follows:

 Start Date: September 2021
 Completion Date: May 2022

+Please find all relevent reports as well as product photos in the various folders in this repository.
+If you would like to view the complete project program (written in C and Assembly code) then please check [this link.](Symbiotic-Multi-Effects-Guitar-Pedal/Program.c)

 _Skills Acquired:_

-* C/C++
+* C Programming
 * Assembly (Blackfin)
 * Digital Signal Processing
 * CrossCore Embedded Studio IDE